In this tutorial, we explain what parallax effects are, why you should be using them, and how Elementor can make using parallax that much easier.

 Wherever you’ve tried to implement coding — for CSS animations or otherwise, you surely know that it’s not always easy, especially if you are a beginner.
 Parallax effects are no different, and in fact, are even more complicated to code.
 Creating parallax effects is time-consuming and hard.

-This guide will explain what parallax are, why you should be using them, and explore examples so you can start implementing them in your websites straight away without any coding.
+This guide will explain what parallax are, why you should be using them, and explore examples so you can start implementing them in your websites straight away without any coding (when building a one-page website, for example).

 What Is the Parallax Effect?